opensourcedesign/events/2015-03-15 Berlin Open Source Design meetup.md

 * design slide decks that we can present at conferences and to interested people
 * work on a proper opensourcedesign.net website
+* creating a job board which brings together projects with design needs and designers willing to help
 * … add your plans!